BartMassey/sugarmantra/README.md

-# anagram-rust
+# sugarmantra
 Copyright © 2017 Bart Massey

-This is an anagram solver.
+This is a Rust anagram solver.
 The letters to be anagrammed are given as the first argument: the output is a list of anagram-like things.

 This is a fairly direct translation of an anagram solver I